-The tool I have is made by Lyle (available above) I also put a broken spark plug remover from Cal Van (Below) that is a little cheaper.
+The tool I have is made by Lyle (available above) I also put a broken spark plug remover from Cal Van (Below) that's a little cheaper.

-Also in general modular means larger sized or cast together components using larger sealing surfaces with fewer fasteners.
+Also in general, modular means larger sized or cast together components using larger sealing surfaces with fewer fasteners.

-The dissimilar metals of the spark plug and the cylinder head coupled with a long service life just about welds the plug into place.
+The dissimilar metals of the spark plug and cylinder head coupled with a long service life just about welds the plug into place.

 The Ford Triton spark plug is extremely difficult to replace for regular maintenance.
 In my opinion it needs to be done properly by someone who has done the procedure multiple times successfully.

 Otherwise be prepared for what can go wrong and the large expenses involved with removing the cylinder heads to extract the broken pieces.
 Or you could always trade the vehicle in before replacement is needed.
+Two updates worth mentioning.

-Bookmark this Ford Triton spark plug page or share with a ford truck owner.
+Bookmark this Ford Triton spark plug page or share with a Ford truck owner.

 For more technical service bulletins about specific models and common problems visit my auto repair news page for links to helpful articles.